kreuzert/jupyterhub-outpostspawner/docs/index.md

 - Users can override the configuration of the remote Spawner at runtime (e.g. to select a different Docker Image).
 - Integrated SSH port forwarding solution to reach otherwise isolated remote single-user servers.
 - Supports the JupyterHub `internal_ssl` feature.
-- One JupyterHub Outpost can be connected to multiple JupyterHubs without the Hubs interfering with each other.
+- One JupyterHub Outpost can be connected to multiple JupyterHubs without interfering with each other.

 ## Requirements